 Orlando, Florida (CNN) -- A Michigan inmate with a history of filing documents in the Casey Anthony case has filed a fake motion asking for her attorney to be removed, officials in Florida said Tuesday.

 Curtis Jackson recently filed a motion on behalf of Anthony -- who is charged with killing her daughter, Caylee -- asking for the removal of defense lawyer Jose Baez.

 Baez said he was surprised by a local media report on the filing, but not by the source.
 Jackson has contacted several parties in the case on several matters, Baez said on "In Session" on truTV.

 "He's been incarcerated all this time," the lawyer said.

 "There is not even shred of truth" in Jackson's handwritten motion, Baez said, adding he still represents the defendant.

 The motion states that Baez has "not conscientiously protected the defendant's interest and diligently represented her."

-Anthony, 25, faces a capital murder charge in the death of her 2-year-old daughter, Caylee.
+Anthony, 25, faces a capital murder charge in the death of 2-year-old Caylee.
 The girl was reporting missing in July 2008, and investigators found her body after five months of searching.

-In Session's Jean Casarez and Nancy Leung contributed to this report
+In Session's Aletse Mellado and Adam Blank contributed to this report.